One-Broker-Services/winston-session/README.md

 logger.getLogger(): winston.Logger //current winston logger
 logger.setGroup(string): logger // used for tag construction ${group}:${label}
-logger.setLabel(string): logger // used for tag construction ${group}:${label}
-logger.addContext(object): logger // add info to session context. overwrite property if already exists. new context will be present in all logs from now on for the duration of the session
+logger.mdc.put(object):  // put info to session context. overwrite property if already exists. new context will be present in all logs from now on session timeline logger.mdcSegment.put(object):  // put info into current segment context scope. overwrite property if already exists. new context will be present in all logs in te current segment scope

 logger.debug(msg,optionalMeta)
 logger.trace(msg)